Kathmandu University High SchoolCultivating socially responsible & sensible citizens

 - Inquiry-based learning: Students are given to ‘read between the lines’.
 They are given some guidelines to study about a subject matter where teacher just facilitates them.
 Then they come up with a resolution through inquiry.
 This method is highly effective in understanding of a matter because it engages pupils themselves on what they need to learn about.
 This is contrary to the traditional rot-learning concept.

 - Cooperative learning: The pupils form their own peer groups of required number according to teacher’s instruction or the teacher help them through to form groups.
 Then they are given some task to brainstorm, discuss on, and come up with some ideas.
 They share their ideas among themselves or, more often, with the whole class.
 This method is very effective because it gives the students chance to share and learn from each other’s ideas and views.

 - Project-based learning: Project works help in broadening the horizon of the students’ learning because they make them ‘dig beneath the surface’.
 They also give them opportunity to expose their concealed skills and talents.
 Certain tasks are given to pupils by teachers to be completed within a specific time framework.
-Such tasks make them skilful of independent learning, time management and much more.
+Such tasks make them skillful of independent learning, time management and much more.